jess-of-the-woods/tid_til/notes/git-github.md

 `git checkout e8723hdk79`: checkout previous commit

 `git reset index.html`: un add staged files

 `git reset --soft HEAD ~1`: uncommit changes, x number of commits

-If all you want to do is undo the act of committing, leaving everything else intact, use:

-`git reset --soft HEAD^`
+If all you want to do is undo the act of committing, leaving everything else intact, use: `git reset --soft HEAD^`

-If you want to undo the act of committing and everything you'd staged, but leave the work tree (your files intact):

-`git reset HEAD^`
+If you want to undo the act of committing and everything you'd staged, but leave the work tree (your files intact): `git reset HEAD^`

-And if you actually want to completely undo it, throwing away all uncommitted changes, resetting everything to the previous commit (as the original question asked):

-`git reset --hard HEAD^`
+And if you actually want to completely undo it, throwing away all uncommitted changes, resetting everything to the previous commit (as the original question asked): `git reset --hard HEAD^`

 ### Revert
 `git revert commitId` ( does an anti-commit, undo commit, but is still available )

----
+## Other
 `git merge --abort`

 `git remote add upstream git-repo-url`